 - Supporting Information – Any information that documents other income and provides proof of eligibility for any deductions or credits.
 If you have a refund to be direct deposited, you will need to bring the account information and routing number for that account.

-If your filing status is "married filing jointly," both spouses must be present.
+If your filing status is "married filing jointly," both spouses must be present at the VITA meeting.

 For those over age 60 seeking assistance, the Tax Counseling for the Elderly (TCE) program offers free tax assistance that is targeted toward senior-specific issues such as pensions and retirement benefits/plans.
 These sites are run through AARP but are also staffed by IRS-certified volunteers.
 TCE volunteers are typically retirees themselves and are usually associated with non-profits that receive grants to open and maintain VITA/TCE locations.